arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-13.md

 include_in_index: false
 ---
 Let's write the parser for an XML node.
-This is a task dressed up as a walk in the park, but in fact hiding an insidious maze inside.
-Let's see why.
+This is a task dressed up as a walk in the park, but it is in fact hiding an insidious maze inside.
+Allow me to show you why.

 ## Opening and closing tags
 We assume that a node is any text surrounded by an opening tag &mdash;